 Since the Italian Studies Major is an independent, individualized major, it must be discussed with the professors for eligibility and specifications.
-For this purpose, please contact Professor Maria Grazia de Angelis and Professor Costanza Dopfel.
+For this purpose, please contact Professor Maria Grazia de Angelis ([email protected]) and Professor Costanza Dopfel ([email protected]).

-To be admitted to the major, students should have completed level 4 of the language, plus at least one upper division and one lower division conversation class by the end of sophomore year.
-They should continue taking one upper division conversation throughout their junior and senior year for a total of three upper division and one lower division conversations plus a capstone course. (capstone description)
+To be admitted to the major, students must complete level 4 of the language, plus at least one upper division and one lower division conversation class by the end of sophomore year.
+They should continue taking one upper division conversation class throughout their junior and senior year for a total of three upper division and one lower division conversations plus a capstone course. (capstone description)

 - History and civilization